sigsum/sigsum/www.sigsum.org/content/getting-started.md

 For security, you depended on:

-  - Three witnesses to verify that the log shows the same signed checksums to everyone
+  - Two witnesses to verify that the log shows the same signed checksums to everyone
   - Your monitor to be up-and-running (or that it eventually makes a correct run somewhere)